 Deep Vein Thrombosis Treatment in Phoenix, Arizona

 Coagulation of blood is an important process that helps to prevent excessive bleeding during injury.
-However, in the absence of Injury, when the blood is not flowing properly or if it pools in the veins the platelets in the blood that help with coagulation can stick together and cause it to clot.
+However, in the absence of injury, when the blood is not flowing properly or if it pools in the veins the platelets in the blood that help with coagulation can stick together and cause it to clot.

-a.
-Inactivity- During a long flight or drive
+- Inactivity, such as during a long flight or drive

-b.
-Damage to a vein
+- Damage to a vein

-c.
-Cancer or other diseases that cause your blood to clot more easily
+- Cancer or other diseases that cause your blood to clot more easily

-d.
-Family History of DVT
+- Family history of DVT

-e.
-Having a catheter placed in a vein
+- Having a catheter placed in a vein

-f.
-Deep vein injury
+- Deep vein injury

 Your vascular surgeon will ask questions about your symptoms and medical history as well as performing a thorough physical examination.

 A Venograph can also be done by injecting a contrast dye into the vein under x-ray to see where the dye is allowed to pass through.
 The X-ray will show a mapping of your veins and show the area where the contrast dye was unable to pass through.
-Although DVT’s can generally be diagnosed by duplex ultrasound, venography is another option Western Vascular Institute has available to confirm the diagnosis.
+Although DVT can generally be diagnosed by duplex ultrasound, venography is another option Western Vascular Institute has available to confirm the diagnosis.

-Maintain good overall health including a healthy diet and staying physically active will help reduce the risk of a DVT.
+Maintain good overall health including a healthy diet and staying physically active will help reduce the risk of DVT.
 It is likewise important to maintain a healthy weight and make sure to follow up with your vascular surgeon to discuss the possibility of long-term blood thinner medications.

 Schedule Your Deep Vein Thrombosis Treatment in Phoenix, AZ